gingeneer/EspressoPID/README.md

 - ESP32 (I used a DoIt devkit V1)
 - PT100 temperature sensor with M4 thread to replace the original thermostat
 - MAX31865 PT100 to SPI module
-- 240x320 SPI display with ST7789 driver (multiple displays would be compatible with the used library)
+- 240x320 SPI display with ST7789 driver (similar displays would be compatible with the used library)
 - A rotary encoder and a push button for the UI